-Chitosan is a type of fiber taken from the shells of crustaceans such as:
+Chitosan is a type of fiber taken from the exoskeleton of insects and the shells of crustaceans such as:

 Why do people take chitosan?

 Some people take chitosan to try to lose weight.
 Chitosan is sold over the counter as a "fat blocker" or "fat trapper."
 The claim is that the supplement might reduce the amount of fat absorbed in your gastrointestinal tract.
 The FDA has warned about such claims.
 It says there is no reliable scientific evidence.
 A review of high-quality studies shows that overweight people who took chitosan did not lose significant amounts of weight.

 Scientists have also looked at whether chitosan helps lower cholesterol levels.
 In some recent well-designed studies, chitosan reduced total cholesterol as well as LDL "bad" cholesterol.
 But other studies have shown conflicting results and more research is needed.